IlijaMihajlovic/Networking-with-REST-API-calls-and-URLSession-Unit-Tests-and-Data-Persistence-in-Core-Data/README.md

 * Use GitHub to clone the repository locally, or download the .zip file of the repository and extract the files.
 ___

+On the left side, we see the home controller which is a TableViewController embedded in a TabController.
+The TabController  also has a MapController that shows all the users location on the map.
+Going back to HomeController we can see the TableView cells loaded with the fetched JSON data from the REST API.

+On the other side, we can see a custom created slide menu with buttons init that shows up we the more button is tapped inside the NavigationBar.

 ## License
 ```
 MIT License